aqib0770/LangChain-Projects/Readme.md

 1. **Restaurant Menu Generator**:
    - Creates a unique restaurant headline and suggests a personalized menu based on user input for cuisine and dietary preferences.

+2. **Chat with Search**:
+   - A simple chatbot that can search for information on the web and various tools such as Arxiv, Wikipedia and DuckDuckGo.
+Users can ask questions and the bot will provide responses by leveraging these search tools.

+3. **Chat with SQL Database**:
+   - A chatbot that can interact with a SQL database to retrieve information based on user queries.
+The bot can search for specific data, filter results, and provide relevant information from the database.

 ## Installation